 We are here to fill you in on the basics of watching an agility event — including a breakdown of each obstacle and how scoring works.
-Who knows, you may just be inspired to start training your pup after this mini introduction.
+Who knows?
+You may just be inspired to start training your pup after this mini-introduction.

 Agility Course Obstacles

 1. Jumps — These vary from course to course, but a dog must leap over the bar without displacing it.
-The height of the dog determines the heights of each jump.
+The height of the dog determines the height of each jump.
 FYI: Dogs are measured before the competition.

 2. Dog Walk — A dog must run up the ramp on one side, scamper across the top horizontal plank, then run down the ramp on the other side, being sure to touch the “contact zone” (usually painted a bright yellow) at the bottom of the board as they exit.

 3. Weave Poles — Weave poles consist of six to 12 upright poles.
 A dog must enter to the right of the first one and weave through each of the others quickly: without missing a pole.
 It is considered one of the trickiest obstacles to master.